AlessandroCaula/fullstack_open/part7/README.md

 ### State Management: React Query and Context

 _There are two alternative versions to choose for exercises 7.10-7.13: you can do the state management of the application either using Redux or React Query and Context.
 If you want to maximize your learning, you should do both versions!_

+#### 7.10: React Query and Context step 1

+Refactor the app to use the useReducer-hook and context to manage the notification data.